 Firstly it may be worth defining what anxiety is.
+I think it is a mental and physical process.
 For me it is a combination of worry or frustration and physical tension.
 Physical tension can manifest itself in a whole range of ways from hyperventilation to literally just the sensation of tighter muscles.
 Worry and frustration can cause these sensations but equally the physical sensations can cause further worry and frustration e.g. I find that tension affects my voice and makes me stammer more, and because I become frustrated and worried about this I become more tense.
 So anxiety is not just a mental state, it is also a physical state and most probably a kind of vicious circle, a process that I will explain shortly.

-Anxiety is also an emotion.
-Therefore it can be understood in the same way as other emotions.
+Since anxiety is an emotion it can be understood in the same way as other emotions.
 Emotions can be triggered by various thoughts or experiences.
 Anxiety can also be understood as something that is triggered.
 Everybody has their own triggers for anxiety.
 So to reduce anxiety you need to know what your triggers are and then reduce your responses to those triggers.
 Easier said than done.

 What makes up the physical symptoms of anxiety?